leodeslf/leaf/summs/frontend/eloquent_javascript.md

 ### Async functions

-The `async` functions implicitly returns a promise.
+The `async` functions implicitly return a promise.
 The `await` keyword can be used only inside an `async` function.

 Example: